 Warriors and Iberian Citadels Route

 The Iberian population of Andalusia was indigenous and came from the Neolithic period.
 During the Chalcolithic period, when societies became increasingly complex and advanced, the Iberian people emerged and managed to prosper and establish themselves in various territories.
-The presence of Iberian remains is particularly significant in Jaén, Granada and Córdoba.
+The presence of Iberian remains is particularly significant in Jaen, Granada and Cordoba.

-Iberians in Jaén
+Iberians in Jaen

 In Jaen you can visit the museum where there are unique sculptures from the 6th century BF.
 In Linares there is another museum with objects found in the Iberian-Roman town of Castulo where you can still see the ancient walls of the city.